omkarcloud/botasaurus/README.md

 #### What Works?

-The Stealth Browser can easily bypass JS Challenges.
+The Stealth Browser can easily solve JS Challenges.
 See the truth for yourself by running this code:

 ```python
 from botasaurus import *